 Cost of fuels sourced from Energy Saving Trust, correct as of May 2017

-As you can see, even with a fairly average SCoP, both types of heat pump can drastically cut heating bills for those currently using electric storage heaters (approx. 69% cheaper than what you’re currently paying).
+As you can see, even with a fairly average SCoP (a unit used for measuring heat pump efficiency), low ground and air source heat pump running costs can drastically cut heating bills for those currently using electric storage heaters (approx. 69% cheaper than what you’re currently paying).

 What’s more, a well-designed system with a flow temperature of 40oC or even 35oC in a properly insulated home is capable of achieving an SCoP of 4 and over.
 Couple that with an Economy 10 or 7 electricity tariff and a savvy approach to using your heat pump (timing it to turn on during off-peak electricity times), and you should see your heating bills drop to lower than LPG or even mains gas bills.